missiveronica/christmas-countdown/README.md

-The Application was created to practice class components which will be the base for learning the Redux.
+The Application was created in Javascript Learning purposes.

 ### Features